Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/components/progress.md

 Add labels to your progress bars by placing text within the `.progress-bar`.

-{{< ods-incompatibility-alert >}}
-This variant should not be used because it does not respect the Orange Design System specifications.

-Please refer to the [Progress indicators](https://system.design.orange.com/0c1af118d/p/45093c-progress-indicators/b/2875f1) guidelines on the Orange Design System website.
-{{< /ods-incompatibility-alert >}}

 {{< example >}}
 <div class="progress">
   <div class="progress-bar" role="progressbar"  aria-label="Example with label" style="width: 25%;" aria-valuenow="25" aria-valuemin="0" aria-valuemax="100">25%</div>